gpdoud/Bootcamp/tech-assessments/CSharp-Tech-Assessment.md

     to the value of B?
 A. A == B

-Q. What is `scope`?
+Q. What is `scope` related to variables?
 A. Defines the lifetime of a variable defined within the scope

 Q. What is the difference between value and reference types?
 A. Reference types can be NULL by default.
 Value types cannot
     be NULL by default.

-Q. In Net 6.x, how do you define a string variable as nullable?
+Q. In .Net 7, how do you define a string variable as nullable?
 A. `string? aString;`

 Q. What is the approximate range of number that an integer can hold?